ChonkyBadger/Vehicle-Spawner/README.md

 # Badger Vehicle Spawner
 Badger Vehicle Spawner is a simple Vehicle Spawner Menu using MenuAPI (https://github.com/TomGrobbe/MenuAPI)

+Make sure you download from **RELEASES** on the right side and NOT the source code.

 ## Configuration
 Configuration is done within the config.json file, found in the folder named "Config".